Coordinate Linear Variance Reduction for Generalized Linear Programming: Introduction

-Finally, following the restart strategy based on the \emph{normalized duality gap} for LP introduced in \citep{applegate2021faster}, we propose a more straightforward strategy to restart our \clvr~algorithm (as well as other iterative algorithms for \eqref{eq:pd-glp}): Restart the algorithm every time the widely known LP metric~\citep{andersen2000mosek} halves.
-Compared with the normalized duality gap, the LP metric can be computed more efficiently and in a more straightforward fashion.
+By exploiting the linear structure again, we provide explicit guarantees for both the objective value and the constraint satisfaction of~\eqref{eq:glp}.
+Further, the analysis of \clvr~applies to the more general {\em block-coordinate} update setting, which is better suited to modern parallel computing platforms.
+Finally, following the restart strategy based on the \emph{normalized duality gap} for LP introduced in \cite{applegate2021faster}, we propose a more straightforward strategy to restart our \clvr~algorithm (as well as other iterative algorithms for \eqref{eq:pd-glp}): Restart the algorithm every time a widely known metric for LP optimality~\cite{andersen2000mosek} halves.
+Compared with the normalized duality gap, the LPMetric can be computed more efficiently and in a more straightforward fashion.

-\paragraph{Reformulations of Distributionally Robust Optimization (DRO).} When the loss function is convex, the DRO problems with ambiguity sets based on $f$-divergence \citep{namkoong2016stochastic} or Wasserstein metric \citep{esfahani2018data} are convex.
-However both original formulations either have very complicated constraints or are infinite dimensional, so that first-order methods cannot be applied efficiently, in general.
+\paragraph{DRO reformulations.} When the loss function is convex, DRO problems with ambiguity sets based on $f$-divergence \cite{namkoong2016stochastic} or Wasserstein metric \cite{esfahani2018data} are convex.
+However, because both problems either have complicated constraints or are infinite-dimensional, vanilla first-order methods are inapplicable.

-For DRO with $f$-divergence, we show that by using convex conjugates and introducing auxiliary variables, the problem can be reformulated in the form of~\eqref{eq:glp}.
-As a result, we do not have the issue of biased stochastic gradients encountered in~\citet{levy2020large} and our \clvr~algorithm can be applied.
+For DRO with $f$-divergence, we show that by using convex conjugates and introducing auxiliary variables, the problem can be reformulated as a~\eqref{eq:glp}.
+As a result, the issue of biased stochastic gradients encountered in~\cite{levy2020large} does not arise, and \clvr~can be applied.
 Even though the resulting problem has larger dimensions, due to the sparseness of the introduced auxiliary variables and the lazy update strategy of \clvr, it can be solved with complexity scaling only with the number of nonzero elements of the data matrix.
-Due to being cast in the form of \eqref{eq:glp}, the DRO problem can be solved with $O(1/\epsilon)$ iteration complexity with our \clvr~algorithm, while existing methods such as~\citet{levy2020large} have $O(1/\epsilon^2)$ iteration complexity, with higher iteration cost because of the batch of samples needed to reduce bias.
-This improvement is enabled in part by considering the primal-dual gap (rather than the primal gap considered in \citet{levy2020large}) and by allowing the constraints to be approximately satisfied (see Corollary~\ref{prog:obj-constraint}).
+Due to being cast as a \eqref{eq:glp}, the DRO problem can be solved with $O(1/\epsilon)$ iteration complexity with \clvr, while existing methods such as~\cite{levy2020large} have $O(1/\epsilon^2)$ iteration complexity, with higher iteration cost because of the batch of samples needed to reduce bias.
+This improvement is enabled in part by considering the primal-dual gap (rather than the primal gap considered in \cite{levy2020large}) and by allowing the constraints to be approximately satisfied (see Corollary~\ref{prog:obj-constraint}).